Some of these questions and other topics will be covered in more detail on the

 Q: I sometimes see surnames inside brackets (...).
 What does this mean?

-It's not always possible to identify a woman's maiden, or birth surname.
+A: It's not always possible to identify a woman's maiden, or birth surname.
 There could be a number of reasons for this but the most common are multiple marriages (surname at the time of the marriage is not the maiden name) or the marriage took place before Civil Registration (Sept 1837) and/or Parish Records are not available or it could just mean that research on this person is yet to be completed.
 Rather than simply entering "Unknown" for the surname, I have chosen to enter the woman's married surname inside brackets.
 This will at least identify her as married and help when searching for her.
 It should be noted that this use of brackets comes from my own implementation in my offline genealogy software, it is not a standard method of displaying a married woman's surname.

 [return to top of page]